• Home

 What is Digitizing?

-Requirements: I will accept the following file formats: eps or ai (preferred), jpeg, tif, gif, bmp, pcx, png, dxf, emf, wmf, pdf, cdr, psd.
-Customer should supply artwork on a CD, flash drive or e-mail.
-I reserve the right to reject any artwork I feel cannot produce a good quality stitch embroidery.
+Requirements: I will accept the following file formats: vector ai (preferred), or Hi-resolution jpeg, pdf, or gif.
+Customer should supply artwork via email or on a flash drive.
+I reserve the right to reject any artwork I feel cannot produce good quality stitch embroidery.

 Digitizing custom embroidered designs from graphics